Elcock-Lab/uiowa_bd/README.md

 ### uiowa_bd input file format:

-In what follows, all input parameters are grouped together by the line that they appear on in the input file
+Input files for a number of example situations are provided in the EXAMPLES folder.
+In what follows, all of the parameters listed in these input files are grouped together by the line that they appear on in the input file

 ---